mrvnthss/visual-working-memory-capacity/README.md

 - `Duration.retentionIntervalSecs`: Duration (in seconds) of the retention interval between presentation of memory array and test array.

 - `Duration.testArraySecs`: Presentation duration (in seconds) of the test array.

+#### Other

+- `viewingDistanceMM`: The orthogonal distance (in mm) from the eye of the participant to the screen used to display the stimuli.
+This value is used to convert stimuli sizes from degrees of visual angle to number of pixels on the screen.
+The screen resolution as well as the physical size of the display (in mm) necessary for this conversion are provided through a call to the [`ConfigurePsych.m`](configurePsych.m) function.

+- `Progress.thresholdPct`: Controls when (i.e., after which fraction of total trials) participants are informed about their progress.
+Thereby also splitting trials into blocks.

 ### Configuring Psychtoolbox